SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/5-deploy-to-cf.md

 ## Using MTA

+The tool will deploy the modules and services in the deployment descriptor file **mta.yaml**.

-We’ll be using the [Cloud MTA Build Tool](https://sap.github.io/cloud-mta-build-tool/) to execute the deployment.
-The modules and services are configured in an mta.yaml deployment descriptor file.
+You’ll deploy your app with the [Cloud MTA Build Tool](https://sap.github.io/cloud-mta-build-tool/).
+The tool will deploy the modules and services in the deployment descriptor file **mta.yaml**.

-If you already not have the `mta.yaml` file in the project, run the following command to generate your deployment descriptor
+If you don't have the `mta.yaml` file in the project already then run the following command to generate it:

 ```
   cds add mta